V&A

 Photograph by Peter Kelleher © 2021 Victoria and Albert Museum, London

-Due to the interdisciplinary nature of the research, I was able to work with activists and historians, a biomedical engineer, digital designers, a digital anthropologist, those working in the NHS and those who have worked within holistic sexual health services to examine how digital design can be used collectively for different political means.
+activists and historians, a biomedical engineer, digital designers, a digital anthropologist, those working in the NHS and those who have worked within holistic sexual health services to examine

 -printed speculum